Indian court's coal block ruling may have wider economic impact

 Macquarie estimated in a note that complete de-allocation of the coal blocks would increase India’s import bill by $3 billion.

-Jindal Steel and Power Ltd (JNSP.NS) shares fell as much as 8.1 percent, after falling 13.9 percent on Monday, while Tata Power Co Ltd (TTPW.NS) fell as much as 4.6 percent.
-Some other firms rebounded, with Hindalco (HALC.NS) edging up after a 9.7 percent fall in the previous session.
+Jindal Steel and Power Ltd shares fell as much as 8.1 percent, after falling 13.9 percent on Monday, while Tata Power Co Ltd fell as much as 4.6 percent.
+Some other firms rebounded, with Hindalco edging up after a 9.7 percent fall in the previous session.

 Macquarie urged investors to wait for more clarity to emerge.